 Homelessness is a multifaceted and complex issue that impacts the individual experiencing being unhoused, individuals living near homelessness, businesses situated near homelessness, and the community at-large.
 Consequently, an effective response will require various partners and resources that span the social determinants of health.
-The following Community CARES framework proposes an asset-based approach to strengthen existing services for people who are homeless and addressing concerns communicated by neighbors and businesses impacted by homelessness.
+The following Community CARES framework proposes an asset-based approach to strengthen existing services for people who are homeless and addressing concerns yh k kuntunter katt.
+Aunutunter communicated by neighbors and businesses impacted by homelessness.